Forbes Expedition

-The Forbes Expedition was a British military expedition to capture Fort Duquesne, led by Brigadier-General John Forbes in 1758, during the French and Indian War.
-While advancing to the fort, the expedition built the now historic trail, the Forbes Road.
+The Forbes Expedition was a British military campaign to capture Fort Duquesne, led by Brigadier-General John Forbes in 1758, during the French and Indian War.
+While advancing to the fort, the expedition built the Forbes Road.
 The Treaty of Easton served to cause a loss of Native American support for the French, resulting in the French destroying the fort before the expedition could arrive on November 24.